Best Dive Fins 2026

 ---

-For most American divers, the [Mares Avanti Quattro+](https://www.amazon.com/dp/B001OPO7EC?tag=divegearadvice-20&ascsubtag=best-dive-fins-us) at $109 is the right choice.
+For most American divers, the [Mares Avanti Quattro+](https://www.amazon.com/dp/B0124XIZ66?tag=divegearadvice-20&ascsubtag=best-dive-fins-us) at around $109 is the right choice.
 It handles every condition you'll encounter, works with any kick style, and lasts for years.
-There's a reason it's the industry standard.

-Budget-conscious divers should look at the Cressi Frog Plus at $85.
-It's a solid all-around fin that won't hold you back while you develop your diving skills.
+Budget-conscious divers: the Cressi Frog Plus at around $85.
+A solid all-around fin that won't hold you back while you develop your diving skills.

-Divers planning technical diving or dealing with strong currents regularly should consider the [Apeks RK3](https://www.amazon.com/dp/B001OPO7HA?tag=divegearadvice-20&ascsubtag=best-dive-fins-us) at $159.
-The extra power is worth the premium for these applications.
+Divers heading into technical training or dealing with strong currents regularly: the [Apeks RK3](https://www.amazon.com/dp/B001OPO7HA?tag=divegearadvice-20&ascsubtag=best-dive-fins-us) at around $159.
+The extra power is worth it for those applications.

-Travel divers should evaluate the Scubapro Seawing Nova 2 at $199.
-The luggage space savings add up over years of dive travel.
+Travel divers who fly frequently: the Scubapro Seawing Nova 2 at around $199 if the luggage space savings matter to you.

 ---